squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Intro 1 image](./intro-1-110.png)

+[Organ Three](./og.md) is a polyphonic "Organ" module based on the Hammond tone-wheel organs.

 [Kitchen Sink](./kitchen-sink.md) is a one operator FM module with the additions on a waves-shaper on the output, and a hard sync input.

 [Substitute](./substitute.md) is an homage to the VCO section of the Subharmonium.
 It has two VCOs per voice, each with two subharmonics, and a just intonation quantizer.